Presidency of Franklin D. Roosevelt (1941–1945): Anti-imperialism

-Election of 1944
+1944 election

 Unlike 1940, Roosevelt openly sought re-election in 1944, and he faced little opposition for the Democratic nomination.
 Roosevelt favored Henry Wallace or James Byrnes as his running mate in 1944, but Wallace was unpopular among conservatives in the party, while Byrnes was opposed by liberals and Catholics (Byrnes was an ex-Catholic).
-At the behest of party leaders, Roosevelt accepted Missouri Senator Harry S. Truman, who was acceptable to all factions of the party.
+At the behest of party leaders, Roosevelt eventually got convinced to support and then accepted Missouri Senator Harry S. Truman, who was acceptable to all factions of the political party.
 Truman was best known for his battle against corruption and inefficiency in wartime spending as the head of the Truman Committee.

 Thomas E. Dewey, the Governor of New York and an internationalist, was the odds-on favorite and easily won the nomination at the 1944 Republican National Convention.
 The GOP lambasted FDR and his administration for domestic corruption, bureaucratic inefficiency, tolerance of Communism, and military blunders.
 Dewey largely avoided foreign policy issues because of the deep split in his party between internationalists and isolationists.
 Labor unions threw their all-out support behind Roosevelt.
-Roosevelt won the 1944 election by a comfortable margin with 53.4% of the popular vote and 432 out of the 531 electoral votes.Robert A. Divine, Foreign policy and U.S. presidential elections, 1940-1948 (1974) p 154 online.
+Roosevelt won the 1944 election by a comfortable margin with 53.4% of the popular vote and 432 out of the 531 electoral votes.